peak/s5cmd/README.md

 - Empty lines are also ok
 - `-numworkers -1` means use `runtime.NumCPU` goroutines. `-2` means
   `2*runtime.NumCPU` and so on.
-- The S3 throttling error `SlowDown` is exponentially retried.
-"Retryable operations" as specified by the AWS SDK (currently `RequestError` and `RequestError`) are retried by the SDK.

 ### S3 Credentials ###